MegaphoneJon/com.joineryhq.profcond/README.md

 pages.

 ### [page-id]
-Must be an event ID.
+Must be an event (or contribution page) ID.
 Rules in this section will only be applied to the events with this ID.
+You can also specify `'all'` to apply the rule to all events (or contribution types).

 ### [rule-name]
 Must be a unique string within this page-type/page-id section.